pietrobongini/ContactManager/README.md

 |  |  |

 Three models have been created; each one handles a different table of the database.
+In the contactlist view Fig. 2 the buttons relative to the contacts are customized buttons.
+They are made with the Adapter pattern.
+This pattern adapts the model of the contact with the button class.
+The Adapter is in the widgetwithmodel.py file.

 ---
 ## Requirments